lachhebo/pyclustertend/README.md

 ## Presentation :

 pyclustertend is a python package to do cluster tendency.
-Cluster tendency consist to assess if clustering algorithm are relevant for a dataset.
+Cluster tendency consist to assess if clustering algorithms are relevant for a dataset.

 One method for assessing cluster tendency is currently implemented  :